loganpowell/knock-cmake/readme.md

 # Knock-CMake

-Knock-CMake is a project that allows the compilation of Knock using CMake on any Lunix OS (or Windows WSL) with various processor architectures.
+Knock-CMake is a project that allows the compilation of Knock using CMake on any Linux OS (or Windows WSL) with various processor architectures.

 Knock can Convert ACSM files to PDF/EPUBs with one command on Linux.